MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/ios-maps/ios-maps-walkthrough.md

     }
     ```

-1. To hide the image when the user deselects the annotation by tapping anywhere else on the map, implement the `DidSelectAnnotationView` method as follows:
+1. To hide the image when the user deselects the annotation by tapping anywhere else on the map, implement the `DidDeselectAnnotationView` method as follows:

     ```csharp
     public override void DidDeselectAnnotationView (MKMapView mapView, MKAnnotationView view)